In this article, I’ll make recommendations for what homeschooling supplies you need to get started, even if you’re on a tight budget.

 Where to Buy Homeschool Supplies

 I get most of our homeschool supplies at Walmart, Target, Amazon or Rainbow Resource.
-I purchased a few art supplies from Blick online, and a few materials from curriculum specific companies.
-Everything in this article is linked.
+I occasionally end up getting a few materials from curriculum specific companies.
+Everything in this article is linked accordingly.

 When to Buy Homeschool Supplies